When Atlantic Canada wished winter 'would just go away'

 There was no need to be polite about it: Old Man Winter was wearing out his welcome in Atlantic Canada.

-Nineteen years ago, a winter storm had dropped a double-digit snowfall on New Brunswick and Prince Edward Island and delivered a messy rain-and-snow mix in Nova Scotia.
+A winter storm had dropped a double-digit snowfall on New Brunswick and Prince Edward Island and delivered a messy rain-and-snow mix in Nova Scotia in 2001.